benjamin-dittwald/wormstats/README.md

 1. Insert $PROJECT_DIR/scripts/qoutes.sql dump into the created wormstats database

 ## Run the application
-1. Open your preferred webbrowser an go to [http://localhost:8080/wormstats-web](http://localhost:8080/wormstats-web)
+1. Open your preferred webbrowser and go to [http://localhost:8080/wormstats-web](http://localhost:8080/wormstats-web)

 # Contact
 Benjamin Dittwald, bendittwald at googlemail.com